crystal-lang/crystal/_gitbook/syntax_and_semantics/macros.md

 This means that a `macro`'s body is not parsed using a regular Crystal parser.
 This also means that you can use macro interpolations and macro controls anywhere inside a `macro`'s body, which gives you greater flexibility.

 So how does Crystal know when a macro ends?
 Well, it counts the opening and endings.
 Examples of openings are `def`, `class`, `if`.
 The only ending is `end`.
 This rule is because you will probably want to generate Crystal code with macros.
-Remmeber this rule, because it will allow you to trick the macro parser for your benefit:
+Remember this rule, because it will allow you to trick the macro parser for your benefit:

 ``` ruby
 macro define_foo(kind)